 Luminous color and meticulous detail with a medieval influence — these are the central tenants for which the Pre-Raphaelite Brotherhood is known.
 But they could also be labeled revolutionaries, a seemingly incongruous term for a group that was so vocally influenced by the past.
 Their story is filled with mystery and intrigue, revolt and re-invention.
 One of art history’s most compelling secret societies, the Pre-Raphaelite artists quickly became household names thanks to their highly modern take on medieval tropes.
-Read on to learn more about this fascinating group of painters who irrevocably change the face of art in England and the Western world.
+Read on to learn more about this fascinating group of painters who irrevocably changed the face of art in England and the Western art world.

 The British Academy

-Before the emergence of the Pre-Raphaelites, English art of the early 19th century was much like its French counterpart, meaning that it was neoclassical taste and heavily influenced by the standards of the Academy.
-London’s Royal Academy, like the French Salon, was one of the most important arbiters of taste and aesthetics in the Western world during this period.
+Before the emergence of the Pre-Raphaelites, English art of the early 19th century was much like its French counterpart, meaning it was neoclassical in taste and heavily influenced by the standards of the Academy.
+London’s Royal Academy, like the French Salon, was one of the most important arbiters of academic art, taste and aesthetics in the Western world during this period.
 Found in 1768 by King George III at the suggestion of Sir William Chambers, the Academy quickly set the standard for both current and future artists in England.
 Among its founding members were the great portraitists Joshua Reynolds and Thomas Gainsborough, the Swiss neoclassicist Angelica Kauffman, the landscapist Richard Wilson and the colonial American painter Benjamin West.
 As part of their founding charter, members were required to teach the next generation of young artists through the Academy setting, ensuring their aesthetic ideals endured.

-Despite the Academy’s dominance in the English art world, 80 years after its founding, a young group of artists dared to challenge its classical ideals.
+Despite the Academy’s dominance in the English and British art world, 80 years after its founding, a young group of artists dared to challenge its classical ideals.
 Founded in London in 1848, the group that became known as the Pre-Raphaelite Brotherhood was born.

 An Artistic Revolt

 The Pre-Raphaelites were not shy about their revolt against the Academic standards of beauty that reigned supreme; their very name exposed their aesthetic views.
-In their view, the Academy was stuck in a belief that Renaissance works — particularly the work of Raphael — were the ideal towards which modern artists should continually strive.
+For them, the Academy was stuck in a belief that Renaissance works — particularly the work of Raphael — were the ideal towards which modern artists should continually strive.
 The Pre-Raphaelites, conversely, felt that neoclassicism was stale, trivial and too far outside reality.
 Instead, they sought to emulate medieval and early Renaissance art, i.e., the art that came before Raphael.

-Jan van Eyck, Hans Memling, Giotto di Bondone and Fra Angelico — these were the heroes of Pre-Raphaelite art.
+Jan van Eyck, Hans Memling, Giotto di Bondone and Fra Angelico were the heroes of Pre-Raphaelite art.
 Drawing from these early masters, their art defies Renaissance ideals of perspective and beauty.
 Instead, their focus shifted to a luminous color palette that mimicked the tempera paint of medieval artists, as well as a minute attention to detail that lent their works an almost decorative quality.

 John Everett Millais, William Holman Hunt and Dante Gabriel Rossetti were the group’s founding members, though their circle quickly expanded to a group of seven with the addition of William Michael Rossetti, James Collinson, Frederic George Stephens and Thomas Woolner.
 It was Dante Gabriel Rossetti who recorded the Pre-Raphaelite’s early aims: